ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 ---
 title: How to improve email security with a DKIM record
-excerpt: Find out how to configure a DKIM record on your OVHcloud domain name and email platform
+excerpt: Find out how to configure a DKIM record on your OVHcloud domain name and email service
 updated: 2024-07-02
 ---